Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * [Pre-Commit CI](https://pre-commit.ci/) $\rightarrow$ Continuous integration for our Pre-Commit hook that fixes and updates our hook versions.
 * [CodeCov](https://about.codecov.io/) $\rightarrow$ A platform that analyze the result of your automated tests.
 * [PyTest](https://docs.pytest.org/en/7.2.x/) $\rightarrow$ The testing framework for Python code.
 * [DBDiagram](https://dbdiagram.io/home) $\rightarrow$ A platform that lets your design your database by writing SQL and converting it into ERD.
-This paltform provides a complete symbol for entity relationships (not like many other platforms!).
+This platform provides a complete symbol for entity relationships (not like many other platforms!).
 * [GitHub Actions](https://github.com/features/actions) $\rightarrow$ The platform to setup our CI/CD by GitHub.
 * [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html) $\rightarrow$ The go-to database interface library for Python.
 The 2.0 is the most recent update where it provides asynchronous setup.
 * [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) $\rightarrow$ A file for distributing the responsibilities in our project to each team/team mate.